0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Expecting you to say you're fine
 ```

-- The protag is constantly worried
+- The protag is constantly worried about his abuser not reciprocating feelings and keeps on wasting away his life waiting to hear back from them

 ```ad-quote
 title: **lost in translation** 1:4:9-10